meredithcook/meredithcook.github.io/_posts/2023-11-17-favorite-board-books.md

   <br>Deborah Diesen
   <br>Farrar, Straus and Giroux, 2013
   <br>
   <br>Our kids were no exception to the beloved <i>Pout-Pout Fish</i> book, particularly when we read it in funny voices.
 The rhymes are fun and easy to read aloud (I've found this is not always the case with rhyming books).
-It's the original book in a <a href= "https://amzn.to/3Rc8TYk" target= "blank">series</a> of <i>Pout-Pout Fish</i> books, and we have also found a few <i>Pout-Pout Fish</i>-themed beginning readers at the library.
+It's the original book in a <a href= "https://amzn.to/3Rc8TYk" target= "blank">series</a> of Pout-Pout Fish books, and we have also found a few Pout-Pout-Fish-themed beginning readers at the library.
 </p>

 <p align="center">